SimonFlower/AkaiAmp/README.md

 The default login is user "root", password "hifiberry".

+Change the system name from the default of "HiFiBerry".
+In the top level menu, click on the 3 dots under the "HiFiBerry" title, then from the menu select "Change Name".
+Change the name (e.g. to "Sitting Room HiFi" and click on the tick icon.
+Note that the system host name will be changed, converting the name you have used to all lower case and replacing spaces with hyphens (e.g. "sitting-room-hifi").

 HifiberryOS is created using buildroot.
 Networking in buildroot is configured in /etc/systemd/network/.
 See https://wiki.archlinux.org/title/systemd-networkd for more details.
 To set up networking, edit the files in this folder as follow: